 - Write …

-Note: An optimized post helps your site perform better with search engines.
+Note: An optimized post helps your content in the search engines.
 We address content search engine optimization in separate tutorials and articles.

-The screenshot below summarizes the steps involved in creating, optimizing and posting new content to your website using WordPress:
+The screenshot below summarizes the steps involved in creating, optimizing and posting new content to your website:

-- Select Posts > Add New in your WP dashboard menu to bring up the ‘Add New Post’ screen.
+- Choose Posts > Add New in your WP admin menu to bring up the ‘Add New Post’ section.

-- Add your post content (title & body).
-Also, make sure that you have already set up your site’s Permalinks and change the Post Slug if required.
+- Add your post content (post title & content body).
+Also, make sure you have already set up your site’s Permalinks and edit the Post Slug if required.

-- If you have installed an SEO plugin, enter the search engine optimization metatags into this section.
-This only takes an extra minute or two, but it will help your content to rank better in the search engines.
+- If you have installed an SEO plugin, enter the search engine optimization metatags into the SEO fields in this section.
+This will only take an extra minute or two, but it will help your content rank better in the search engines.

-- Type or paste your Post Excerpt into the ‘Excerpt’ field.
+- Add a Post Excerpt in the ‘Excerpt’ module.

-- Select a Category to save your post under.
+- Select a Post Category to file your post under.

-- Add tags to your Post Tags section (tip: you can use the same keywords you entered into the SEO section in Step 3).
+- Enter keywords into your Post Tags section (tip: you can use the same keywords you entered into the SEO section in Step 3).

 - Publish your post.

 Congratulations!
 Now you know how to create and publish a new WordPress post!
-To learn how to edit to your post content or remove a post that you no longer want, go here: Editing And Deleting A WordPress Post
+To learn how to edit to WordPress posts or remove a post that you no longer need, see this tutorial: Editing And Deleting Posts In WordPress - Part One